Tyddyn Môn is located in the village of Brynrefail on the Isle of Anglesey.

 In both cases now, proceed along the A5025 for approximately 9 miles, passing through Pentraeth and Benllech, until you come to a roundabout, where you should turn left towards Amlwch.
 (Right at this roundabout would take you down into Moelfre).

-Proceed for another 2 miles through Llanallgo (church on the left), along a short straight and then down a steep hill, then up the hill and a sharpish left hander that leads into Brynrefail.
+Proceed for another 2 miles through Llanallgo (church on the left), along a short straight and then down a steep hill, then up the hill and a sharp left hand bend that leads into Brynrefail.

 For those using Public Transport, Bangor Station is right next to the bus stop for the No.62 which will bring you to Brynrefail.
-See the Arriva timetable for the route here, and the map below.
+See the Arriva timetable for the route here.